theskinnerbox/ASTEF/README.md

 Official website: http://theskinnerbox.net/astef/

 ## Overview
-The software application implements functions for fixation visualization and analysis.
+ASTEF is a tool for ocular fixations visualization and analysis.
+In particular, this tool computes and plots the NNI (Nearest Neighbor Index).
 ## Fixation Data Format
-Fixation file has to be a text file with .txt extension with the following formatting:
+Fixation file has to be a text file with .txt.

-First line: screen width and height, in pixel
+First line: screen width and height, in pixel.

 Second line: *"Timestamp Fix_x Fix_y"*.

 From third line to the end: timestamp x y

-You should separate data both with spaces
+Data is separated by white spaces.

-For example:
+Example:
 ```
 1024 1024
 Timestamp Fix_x Fix_y